ppondo/Uncorkd/README.md

 ## Upcoming Features

 <ul>
-    <li> Likes and Comments!
-Users will be able to comment on checkins and like them. </li>
     <li> Search!
 Users will be able to search the app for particular beverages, breweries, or users. </li>
     <li> Badges!
 Users will receive special badges for reaching milestones (number of checkins, checking in certain styles, etc.) </li>
     <li> Friends!
 Users will be able to add friends to interact with on the app. </li>